-Who was it who said that to manage your life and your business and to have a direction is to know where you’re going?
-It is about knowing your intended destination.
+To find direction in your life and your business is to know where you’re going.
+Managing is about knowing your intended destination.

-However, you may wonder whether you are heading in the hoped-for or intended direction.
+However, you may wonder whether you are heading in the hoped-for direction.
 To understand whether you are going in the right direction you need to take some measurements.

 You need to measure notionally the trajectory on which you are heading and the difference between it and your intended direction.